muhamedd823/Ethio-News/README.md

-# Ethio-News IS Android Application Which Provide News IN Amharic Langude
+# Ethio-News in Android Application Which Provide News in Amharic Langugde